Ballot Issue Update

 Yes, the train will run during construction.
 In order to facilitate this, we will construct a temporary track alignment known as a “shoefly.”
 The train will run on this temporary alignment until the final structure and track system is constructed.

-Why an underpass - why not simply add lanes?
+Why an underpass (grade separation) - why not simply add lanes (at-grade improvement)?

 How accurate is the $53 million estimate that includes the underpass?